drmikehenry/install-linux/install-linux.md

 Article for setting up policies to avoid automatic updates:
 <https://linuxreviews.org/HOWTO_Make_Mozilla_Firefox_Stop_Nagging_You_About_Updates_And_Other_Annoying_Idiocy>

-- Create `/etc/firefox/policies/policies.json` with the below contents to avoid automatic Firefox updates:
+- MANUAL Create `/etc/firefox/policies/policies.json` with the below contents to avoid automatic Firefox updates:

       {
           "policies": {